mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 [**Nextcloud**](https://nextcloud.com) is a self‑hostable content collaboration platform.
 Many people already know it and it is available from many vendors all over the world: it provides file sync and sharing, among other things, all under your own control.

-With inexpensive EU hosting (for example Hetzner Storage Share at <https://www.hetzner.com/storage/storage-share>, or [the good cloud](https://thegood.cloud/), a local Dutch providers) it is one of the most compelling ways to keep your data in Europe while still enjoying a reasonably modern collaboration experience.
+With inexpensive EU hosting (for example [Hetzner Storage Share](https://www.hetzner.com/storage/storage-share), or [the good cloud](https://thegood.cloud/), a local Dutch providers) it is one of the most compelling ways to keep your data in Europe while still enjoying a reasonably modern collaboration experience.

 It lacks e2e encryption, but for many use cases I think it provides a good trade‑off between privacy, convenience, and sovereignty.
 This fits also in the next section, as Nextcloud works well as a file storage and sync solution.